 Awhorl is a single, complete 360° revolution or turn in thespiral orwhorled growth of amollusc shell.
-A spiral configuration of the shell is found in numerousgastropods, but it is also found in shelledcephalopods includingNautilus,Spirula and the large extinct subclass of cephalopods known as theammonites.
+A spiral configuration is found in the shells of numerousgastropods, and in shelledcephalopods includingNautilus,Spirula and the large extinct subclass of cephalopods known as theammonites.

-The number of whorls which exist in an adult shell of a particular species depends on mathematical factors in the geometric growth, as described inD'Arcy Wentworth Thompson's classic 1917 bookOn Growth and Form, and byDavid Raup.
-The main factor is how rapidly the conical tube expands (or flares-out) over time.
+The number of whorls in an adult shell of a particular species depends on mathematical factors in geometric growth, as described inD'Arcy Wentworth Thompson's classic 1917 bookOn Growth and Form, and byDavid Raup.
+The main factor is how rapidly the conical tube expands (or flares) over time.
 When the rate of expansion is low, such that each subsequent whorl is not that much wider than the previous one, then the adult shell has numerous whorls.
-When the mathematical factors governing the pattern of growth are such that there is a very rapid expansion of the conical shape, of the shell tube, then the adult shell has very few whorls.
+When the mathematical factors governing the pattern of growth are such that the conical diameter expands, then the adult shell has few whorls.

-The number of whorls present in an adult shell differs greatly in varioustaxa.
-Theextant marine gastropod familiesTurritellidae andTerebridae, and the extinctMesozoic familyNerineidae, have very highspired shells with a large number of whorls, and a relatively smallaperture.
+The number of whorls present in an adult shell differs bytaxa.
+Theextant marine gastropod familiesTurritellidae andTerebridae, and the extinctMesozoic familyNerineidae, have highspired shells with many whorls and a relatively smallaperture.

 The shells of a few genera of gastropods, and of the cephalopod genusSpirula, have whorls that are disconnected.